rtCamp/Frappe-Manager/docs/commands/self.md

 ### `fm self stop`

-Stop every bench on this host, then the global services (global-nginx-proxy, global-db).
+Stop every bench on this host, then the global services (nginx-proxy, mariadb).

 Nothing fm manages is left running unless you narrow the blast radius with --benches-only or --global-only.